Skip to content

 The same night booked on Booking.
 Another on Airbnb.
 Another direct through WhatsApp.
 And the constant fear of a double booking.

-This guide explains what iCal is, where to find the link on each major portal (Booking.com, Airbnb, VRBO, Google Calendar), and how to connect it to your guest registration software so each reservation automatically generates the corresponding digital check-in.
+Below you’ll find what iCal is, where to find the link on each major portal (Booking.com, Airbnb, VRBO, Expedia, Tripadvisor, Google Calendar, Holidu, Rentalia), and how to connect it to your guest registration software so each reservation generates the digital check-in on its own.

 What an iCal is

-iCal (.ics format, RFC 5545) is an open standard for exchanging calendar information.
+iCal (.ics format, RFC 5545) is an open standard for exchanging calendar information1.
 Each calendar event is described with fields: start date, end date, title, description, and a unique identifier.

-Applied to the accommodation world, an iCal is essentially a public URL —something like https://ical.booking.com/v1/export?token=...— that, when queried, returns a text file with all the reservations for a property.
+Applied to the accommodation world, an iCal is a public URL (something like https://ical.booking.com/v1/export?token=...) that returns a text file with all the reservations for a property.
 Any software capable of reading iCal can import those reservations and keep them up to date.

-• Reduced information. iCal tells you there’s a reservation between two dates.
-It doesn’t always include the guest’s name, email, or phone.
-For full data, you still need the source portal or an API integration.
+The iCal tells you there’s a reservation between two dates, but it doesn’t always include the guest’s name, email, or phone.
+For full data you still need the source portal or an API integration.

-• Check-in date and check-out date (CHECKIN/CHECKOUT or DTSTART/DTEND).
+• Check-in date and check-out date (DTSTART and DTEND, the fields RFC 5545 actually defines).

 • Unique reservation identifier (UID).